AndersonVianaAmaral/quickstart/README.md

 ## To Run
     WSL2
-        If you want to run in WLS2 is OK because this project was made in Ubuntu distro.
+        If you want to run in WLS2 you need to install VsCode Remote Extensions(by Microsoft).

     docker-compose up -d - To run without verbose